Quasi-Symmetries of Determinantal Point Processes: Point Processes and Palm Distributions.

 \subsection{Spaces of configurations.}

 Let $E$ be a locally compact complete metric space.
 A {\it configuration} on $E$ is a collection of points in $E$, called {\it particles}, considered without regard to order and subject to the additional requirement that every bounded set contain only finitely many particles of a configuration.
 Let $\Conf(E)$ be the space of configurations on $E$.
-To a configuration $X\in \mathrm{Conf}(E)$ assign a Radon measure

-on the space $E$; this correspondence identifies the space $\mathrm{Conf}(E)$ with the space of integer-valued Radon measures on $E$.
+To a configuration $X\in \mathrm{Conf}(E)$ assign a Radon measure $ \sum\limits_{x\in X}\delta_x $ on the space $E$; this correspondence identifies the space $\mathrm{Conf}(E)$ with the space of integer-valued Radon measures on $E$.
 The space $\mathrm{Conf}(E)$ is thus endowed with a natural structure of a complete separable metric space.
-The Borel structure on the space $\Conf(E)$ can equivaletly be defined without introducing a topology: namely, for a bounded Borel set $B\subset E$, let be the function that to a configuration assigns the number of its particles belonging to~$B$.
+The Borel structure on the space $\Conf(E)$ can equivalently be defined without introducing a topology explicitly: namely, for a bounded Borel set $B\subset E$, let be the function that to a configuration assigns the number of its particles belonging to~$B$.
 The random variables $\#_B$ over all bounded Borel sets $B\subset E$ determine the Borel sigma-algebra on $\Conf(E)$.